tttmmmyyyy/fixlang/Std.md

 ### `find : String -> I64 -> String -> Option I64`

 `str.find(token, start_idx)` finds the index where `token` firstly appears in `str`, starting from `start_idx`.

 Note that this function basically returns a number less than or equal to `start_idx`, but there is an exception:
 `str.find("", start_idx)` with `start_idx >= str.get_size` returns `str.get_size`, not `start_idx`.

 ### `get_bytes : String -> Array U8`

-Get the byte array of a string, containing null-terminator.
+Gets the byte array of a string, containing null-terminator.

 ### `get_first_byte : String -> Option U8`

-Get the first byte of a string.
+Gets the first byte of a string.
 Returns none if the string is empty.

 ### `get_last_byte : String -> Option U8`

-Get the last byte of a string.
+Gets the last byte of a string.
 Returns none if the string is empty.

 ### `get_size : String -> I64`

-Get the length of a string.
+Gets the length of a string.

 ### `get_sub : I64 -> I64 -> String -> String`